postmanlabs/labs-docs/src/pages/docs/postman/monitors/viewing-monitor-results.md

 ### Time traverse

 You can navigate through past run results to review what happened at a particular point in time.
 To do so, click **Go to** in the upper-left corner of the monitor summary or request split graph.
-Select the time and date, then click **Apply** to be taken to a specific run.
+Select the time and date, then click **Apply** to view a specific run.

 ![Time traverse](https://assets.postman.com/postman-docs/time-traverse.jpg)